What Is Self-Defense?

 For example:

 Developing awareness can help you avoid danger altogether or prepare to act before things escalate.
-At our Krav Maga school, we train students not just physically, but mentally — to stay sharp and composed under stress.
+At Krav Maga Global Japan we train students not just physically, but mentally — to stay sharp and composed under stress.

 Confidence and Body Language